Mitchell-D/ezgoes/README.md

 to the comments inside.

-By default, this script will download the last 30 minutes of GOES-16 ABI channel 13 data if you set the `data_dir` variable to an existing directory, but you can download any GOES product within a specified time range by modifiying the arguments in the file.
+By default, this script will download the last 30 minutes of GOES-16 L2 ABI channel 13 brightness temperatures if you set the `data_dir` variable to an existing directory, but you can download any GOES product within a specified time range by modifiying the arguments in the file.

 If you aren't sure which product you want, you can search for valid product labels by only providing a partial `GOES_Product` object.
-In the following example, the scan attribute is left out, so the method will return all valid L2 products for GOES ABI.
+In the following example, the scan attribute is left out, so the method will return all valid L2 products for GOES-18 (West) ABI.

 ```python
 search_goes(GOES_Product(satellite="18",sensor="ABI",level="L2"))